Symposium 9: Recent applications of physiologically-based pharmacokinetics (PB-PK) in drug discovery and development

 Carl is Professor of Pharmacy Practice, Medicine Use and Safety.
 He has a significant portfolio of research in optimising pharmacotherapy via pharmacokinetic/pharmacodynamic modelling techniques to improve patient outcomes.
 His research interests include population pharmacokinetic and pharmacodynamic modelling, monitoring and bayesian optimisation of dosing of antibacterial agents (especially aminoglycosides), optimisation of dosing in renal dysfunction, pharmacokinetics and dosing in obesity, drugs in breast milk and quality use of medicines.

-Dr Jessica Tait
+Dr Jess Tait

 Monash University